Moving to Australia

 Australian Food

-Barbecues are a rite of passage in Australia and you best be prepared for prime meat, crisp salads and plentiful beer.
+Barbecues are a rite of passage in Australia, and you best be prepared for prime meat, crisp salads and plentiful beer.
 Iconic and traditional Aussie food can either be grown or hunted and this stems from aboriginal self-sufficiency.
-The meat pie is the de facto national dish and the delicious beef and gravy mix is encased in buttery flaky pastry.
+The meat pie is the de facto national dish, with a delicious beef and gravy mix encased in buttery flaky pastry.

 Australian food is simple, fresh and wholesome.
-The concept of eating in Australian culture is all about community and sharing so expect meals to be things that can be cooked en masse.
-However, fish is also a huge part of many Australian diets and influence from England means fish and chips is a huge favourite!
+The concept of eating in Australian culture is all about community and sharing, so expect meals to be things that can be cooked en masse.
+However, particularly along the coast, fish is a huge part of many Australian diets and influence from England means fish and chips is a huge favourite!

-When it comes to something sweet down under, many enjoy a mug of something hot with a TimTam.
-These chocolate cultural icons are similar to a British penguin bar; two chocolate biscuits sandwiching a soft chocolate centre and dipped in milk chocolate.
+When it comes to something sweet, many enjoy a mug of something hot with a TimTam.
+These chocolate cultural icons are similar to a British Penguin bar, with two chocolate biscuits sandwiching a soft chocolate centre and dipped in milk chocolate.
 Another popular nibble is the traditional Lamington.
-These small sweet sponges are filled with jam, dipped in chocolate and rolled in desiccated coconut.
+These small, sweet sponges are filled with jam, dipped in chocolate and rolled in desiccated coconut.

 Public Holidays Australia

-Supplementary to this, each state has its’ own calendar of local holidays.
+Supplementary to this, each state and territory has its own calendar of local holidays.

 Explore Australia Further